mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 }
 ```

+The first line of all my function definitions shows the function type.
+In this case, it's a mapping
+from untyped wish item written by a child to the list of matches (zero, one, or many matches).

 The second action takes the *combined* list of all matches of all wishes and picks the one.
 Its
-real implementation is the secret souce of Santa, but my model just picks the one with the highest
+real implementation is the Santa's secret sauce, but my model just picks the one with the highest
 confidence level:

 ``` fsharp